 Planting your Backyard Garden

-When first starting out, it’s best to use some of the easiest vegetables to grow so that you can ensure success as a beginner.
-Using a proven system such as Seed to Cash walks you through the process step by step, choosing the most appropriate vegetables for you.
-So when you have your seeds and it’s time to plant, simply space your rows as guided on your seed packet, sprinkle the seeds, cover with topsoil, and water gently.
+When first starting out, it’s best to grow the easiest vegetables so that you have quick success.
+When you have your seeds and it’s time to plant, simply space your rows as guided on your seed packet, sprinkle the seeds, cover with topsoil, and water gently.
 After they sprout two sets of leaves, you’ll want to separate the roots and space the plants apart further in order to give them room to grow.

 Tending your Vegetable as they Grow